Board

 Anna Sanchez

-Senior Vice President of the Commercial Banking Group at Truist
+Senior Vice President Commercial Banking, Truist

 Dorothy Cleaves